StormStreaming/stormplayer-js/README.md

         /**
          * Standard library configuration object
          */
-        const libraryConfig = {
+        const streamConfig = {
-            role: "player",                                  // "player" or "streamer"
-            connectionType: "direct",                        // "direct" or "gateway", please check doc for more info
+            configurationType: "embedded",                   // "embedded" or "gateway", please check doc for more info
             stream: {
                 serverList: [                                // list of streaming server, 2nd, 3rd etc. will be used as backup
                     {
                         host: "localhost",                   // host or ip to the streaming server
+                        application: "live"                  // application name (can be configured in storm server settings)
                         port: 80,                            // server port
                         ssl: false                           // whenever SSL connection should be used or not }